asr1/digital-garden/src/site/notes/Reading and Writing/The Grapes of Wrath.md

 > Need is the stimulus to concept, concept to action.
 A half-million people moving over the country; a million more restive, ready to move; ten million more feeling the first nervousness.
 And tractors turning the multiple furrows in the vacant land.

+## Deceit + Greed
+>A great owner bought a cannery.
+  And when the peaches and the pears were ripe he cut the price of fruit below the cost of raising it.
+  And as cannery owner he paid himself a low price for the fruit and kept the price of canned goods up and took his profit.
+  And the little farmers who owned no canneries lost their farms, and they were taken by the great owners, the banks, and the companies who also owned the canneries.
+  As time went on, there were fewer farms.

+>This little orchard will be a part of a great holding next year, for the debt will have choked the owner.
+  This vineyard will belong to the bank.
+>Only the great owners can survive, for they own the canneries too.

+> And four pears peeled and cut in half, cooked and canned, still cost fifteen cents.
+> And the canned pears do not spoil.
+ > They will last for years.

+## The Grapes of Wrath

+> Men who can graft the trees and make the seed fertile and big can find no way to let the hungry people eat their produce.
+> Men who have created new fruits in the world cannot create a system whereby their fruits may be eaten.
+> And the failure hangs over the State like a great sorrow.
+> ==The works of the roots of the vines, of the trees, must be destroyed to keep up the price, and this is the saddest, bitterest thing of all.==
+> Carloads of oranges dumped on the ground.
+> The people came for miles to take the fruit, but this could not be.
+> ==How would they buy oranges at twenty cents a dozen if they could drive out and pick them up?
+And men with hoses squirt kerosene on the oranges, and they are angry at the crime, angry at the people who have come to take the fruit.==
+> A million people hungry, needing the fruit—and kerosene sprayed over the golden mountains.
+> And the smell of rot fills the country.
+> Burn coffee for fuel in the ships.
+> Burn corn to keep warm, it makes a hot fire.
+> Dump potatoes in the rivers and place guards along the banks to keep the hungry people from fishing them out.
+> Slaughter the pigs and bury them, and let the putrescence drip down into the earth.
+> ====There is a crime here that goes beyond denunciation.
+> There is a sorrow here that weeping cannot symbolize.
+> There is a failure here that topples all our success.====
+> The fertile earth, the straight tree rows, the sturdy trunks, and the ripe fruit.
+> And children dying of pellagra must die because a profit cannot be taken from an orange.
+> And coroners must fill in the certificates—died of malnutrition—because the food must rot, must be forced to rot.
+> The people come with nets to fish for potatoes in the river, and the guards hold them back; they come in rattling cars to get the dumped oranges, but the kerosene is sprayed.
+>
+> ==And they stand still and watch the potatoes float by, listen to the screaming pigs being killed in a ditch and covered with quicklime, watch the mountains of oranges slop down to a putrefying ooze; and in the eyes of the people there is the failure; and in the eyes of the hungry there is a growing wrath.

+> ==In the souls of the people the grapes of wrath are filling and growing heavy, growing heavy for the vintage.==

 ## See Also
 [[Capitalism\|Capitalism]]
 [[Reading and Writing/Moloch\|Moloch]]